Apprehension to prevent serious and imminent harm

 A registered medical practitioner may administer or direct a nurse or paramedic to sedate the person if the same threshold criteria are met (s 350(1)(b)).

-These provisions also apply in circumstances where a person’s community assessment order, CTTO or Treatment of an involuntary patient by a medical practitioner in the community, not in a mental hospital. is varied to an inpatient order.
+These provisions also apply in circumstances where a person’s community assessment order or CTTO or CTO is varied to an inpatient order.
 Section 58(4) of the MHA 2014 authorises a person to be taken as soon as practicable to a designated mental health service if they do not go of their own accord.

-Published in February 2017 by the DHHS, the ‘Victoria Police protocol for mental health’ document sets out the agreed arrangements for interactions between police officers and mental health clinicians when supporting people with mental illness (see www2.health.vic.gov.au/about/publications/policiesandguidelines/protocol-for-mental-health-a-guide-for-clinicians-and-police).
+Published in October 2016 by the then DHHS, the ‘Victoria Police protocol for mental health’ document sets out the agreed arrangements for interactions between police officers and mental health clinicians when supporting people with mental illness.

-If the force or restraint used is unnecessary or disproportionate, a person can complain to the Victorian A public official appointed to investigate citizens’ complaints against government departments and statutory authorities.
-A specialised ombudsman resolves consumer complaints in a particular industry, for example the banking ombudsman for the banking industry.
-See also statutory authority. or Victorian Mental Health Complaints Commissioner if the force or restraint was used by a person who works for a MHSP (see ‘Victorian Mental Health Complaints Commissioner’, below).
+If the force or restraint used is unnecessary or disproportionate, a person can complain to the Victorian Ombudsman or Victorian Mental Health Complaints Commissioner if the force or restraint was used by a person who works for a MHSP (see ‘Victorian Mental Health Complaints Commissioner’).
 In the case of a Victoria Police officer using unnecessary or disproportionate force or restraint, a complaint can be made to the Police Conduct Unit of Victoria Police, or to the Independent Broad-based Anti-corruption Commission.

 For more information, see Chapter 12.6: Complaints against Victoria Police.
-Human rights under the Charter may also have been breached (see ‘Charter of Human Rights and Responsibilities Act’, below).
+Human rights under the Charter may also have been breached (see ‘Charter of Human Rights and Responsibilities Act’ in ‘Mental health, the Charter and human rights‘).

 Transfer to another service